jsuereth/ottl-proposal/PROPOSAL.md

   lists or "KeyValueList" i.e. Attributes.
   - This should dramatically reduce need for built-in functions to be worthwhile.
   - This *should* replace need for: `limit`, `truncate_all`, `replace_*`, `keep_keys`, `delete_keys`.
+- We move to a multi-phase compilation so that we can not only add type checking but erase more advanced features (e.g. structural merging, list-comprehensions) to simpler features for evaluation.

 ### Prototype Grammar

+We propose expanding the high level grammar to include the context in the syntax:

 Example: